Dzirik/ds_ml_template/README.md

         - Code used across the whole project.
     - *visualisations*
         - Code for plots creation.
-    - *global_constants.py*
-        - File for storing global constants like attributes names.
-Please use capitals for these (eg. ATR_DATE).
     - *Note*: In pycharm mark it as a source folder.
 - *tests*
    - For storing tests to file.
 The structure of this folder is similar to src, but the folders start with *tests_*.